One of the most pervasive myths is that if you didn’t go to sick call you can’t claim the condition as a primary condition for service connection.

 The evidence proved that the Veteran’s circumstances contributed to his back problems and it was service connected as a primary connection.
 No nexus letter was provided.
 No documentation in the service medical records of back issues while in service.

-Always seek the counsel of accredited attorney and medical professionals when making disability claims.
+Always seek the counsel of accredited VA and medical professionals when making disability claims.
 Don’t rely on your buddies, claim help that are not medical and legal professionals, paid consultants, or the internet.
 Look to people who do this for a living and are responsible and ethically accountable to you.